 If you are having problems with repairs in a social housing property, such as those owned by Community Housing Group, there is a different procedure to follow.

-The Private Sector Housing Team can advise landlords and tenants on their responsibilities and try to resolve problems amicably, but where necessary, has powers to take appropriate enforcement action.
+Our Private Sector Housing Team can advise landlords and tenants on their responsibilities and try to resolve problems amicably, but where necessary, has powers to take appropriate enforcement action.

 The courts can make the landlord carry out repairs or put right health and safety problems and can also make the landlord pay compensation to the tenant.